Looking for Ways How to Transfer OneDrive To Google Drive?

 For Windows Computers

-If you have a Windows computer, there are just a few simple steps for you to take, the rest is handled by the services and operating system.
+If you have a Windows computer, there are just a few simple steps to take the services and operating system.

 Step 1: Open File Explorer